gulotta/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+        DOM stands for Document Object Model.
+It is the programming interface for web documents.
+Manipulating the DOM allows you to change the structure, style, and content within a webpage.
 2. What is an event?
+        An event is any action that happens when you are on a webpage.
+This can include simply loading the page or certain actions that a user conducts on a page (mouseclicks, keystrokes, scrolling, etc.)
 3. What is an event listener?
+        An event listener is a essentially a peice of code that listens for an event to occur.
+For example, when a user clicks on a button, an event listener can log that a mouseclick happened and then you can make something happen based on that event occurring.
 4. Why would we convert a NodeList into an Array?
+        We would convert a NodeList into an Array so we can better manipulate and access the data contained within the NodeList
 5. What is a component?
+        A component is a part or element of the larger whole.
+For example, a button on a webpage would be considered a component.